TOAST-DOCS/AppGuard/ja/console-guide.md

 	- Level ex : This level requires SDK integration, which provides security between Level 1 and Level 2 (recommended only when there's a conflict with other security solutions)

 * Click [Ok] to start Protect App
-	\- when completed, select [App Setting/Protection] tab on [Figure 4] to download the protected application.
+	\- when completed, select [App Protection] tab on [Figure 4] to download the protected application.
 Now, you're ready to upload the protected files to each Appstore for deployment.

 ![[Figure 4] App Setting/Protect window](http://static.toastoven.net/prod_appguard/figure5.png)
 <center>[Figure 4] App Setting/Protect window</center>